cartant/rxjs-etc/README.md

 ### Functions for use with `let`

 A bunch of functions that can be passed to the `let` operator.
-Writing these is much simpler than writing an operator.

 Use them like this:

     source.let(endWith("this is the end"))